 If the Local Authority refuses to make an assessment, parents have the right of appeal to the First-tier Tribunal (Health, Education and Social Care Chamber).
 The school does not have this right of appeal.

 Records

-All records are confidential and will be kept in accordance with the School's records of retention policy and with compliance of GDPR..
+All records are confidential and will be kept in accordance with the School's Retention of Records policy and in compliance with GDPR.

 SEND records are as follows: